Mindinventory/RadarKit/README.md

 #### Customise an item
 If you would like to customize items, use the protocol `RadarViewDataSource` and implement:

+#### remove Ripple effect behind the item
+For removal of Ripple effect use `enableRippleEffect` property

 ```swift
 radarView?.dataSource = self